In this section

 It’s not easy representing yourself.
 You’ll need to do your research and preparation well before filing court documents and presenting a case in court.
-The Family Court of Australia website and Federal Circuit Court website has information for people representing themselves in court.
+The Federal Circuit and Family Court of Australia website has information for people representing themselves in court.

 Legal Aid Queensland or a community legal centre can also give you information and advice.

 In family law cases, you usually pay your own legal costs and court fees.
-In some situations the court may order one side to pay the other side's costs.
-For example, see Federal Circuit Court Practice Direction No. 2 of 2017.
+In some situations, the court may order one side to pay the other side's costs.
 You are usually only awarded costs if you've had to pay for a lawyer.
 You won't be awarded costs for your own time and effort.

-You can apply to the family law courts for an exemption from paying court filing fees.
+You can apply to the Federal Circuit and Family Court of Australia for an exemption from paying court filing fees.
 Contact the court for more information.